apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 4.5.1.
 Tags for multiple outputs {#output-tags}

-{{< highlight java >}}
+{{< highlight language="java" >}}
 // To emit elements to multiple output PCollections, create a TupleTag object to identify each collection
 // that your ParDo produces.
 For example, if your ParDo produces three output PCollections (the main output
 // and two additional outputs), you must create three TupleTags.
 The following example code shows how to
 // create TupleTags for a ParDo with three output PCollections.

 // Input PCollection to our ParDo.
 PCollection<String> words = ...;

 // The ParDo will filter words whose length is below a cutoff and add them to
 // the main output PCollection<String>.
 // If a word is above the cutoff, the ParDo will add the word length to an
 // output PCollection<Integer>.
 // If a word starts with the string "MARKER", the ParDo will add that word to an
 // output PCollection<String>.
 final int wordLengthCutOff = 10;

 // Create three TupleTags, one for each output PCollection.
-  // Output that contains words below the length cutoff. final TupleTag<String> wordsBelowCutOffTag =
+// Output that contains words below the length cutoff. final TupleTag<String> wordsBelowCutOffTag = new TupleTag<String>(){};
-      new TupleTag<String>(){};
-  // Output that contains word lengths. final TupleTag<Integer> wordLengthsAboveCutOffTag =
+// Output that contains word lengths. final TupleTag<Integer> wordLengthsAboveCutOffTag = new TupleTag<Integer>(){};
-      new TupleTag<Integer>(){};
-  // Output that contains "MARKER" words. final TupleTag<String> markedWordsTag =
+// Output that contains "MARKER" words. final TupleTag<String> markedWordsTag = new TupleTag<String>(){};
-      new TupleTag<String>(){};

 // Passing Output Tags to ParDo:
 // After you specify the TupleTags for each of your ParDo outputs, pass the tags to your ParDo by invoking